- Georgia Rodgers

 Due to the high influx of tourists, businesses often raise their prices to what would be an acceptable sale price in many developed nations and at a price tourists can afford; often resulting in the unaffordability for locals who many only earn 25 cents per day.
 As a result, of these impacts and demands, families are also forced to keep their children out of school to help financially support their family.

 Often the destination of cruise ship itineraries involves small island nations of which a majority are experiencing underdevelopment.
 Whilst tourism may be a major income for these small communities, the volume to which tourists come and go, is not sustainable or beneficial.
 Cruise ships bring people in the masses to these small islands, and with masses, comes demands.
-With demands, comes a loss of culture but also overconsumption, commercialisation and disregard to the people living within these communities.
+With demands, comes a loss of culture, as well as overconsumption, commercialisation and disregard to the people living within these communities.

-Alternative travel group companies that are considered responsible and have ethical practises include companies such as Intrepid.
+Alternative travel group companies that are considered responsible and have ethical practises include companies such as Intrepid, Ayana Journeys and Where There Be Dragons.
 I was fortunate enough to go through the '18-29 Adventures' travel option of Intrepid during my travels to Morocco in 2016, and I could not recommend this company enough.
 Although Intrepid is an internationally run company, the tour groups are always led by local guides, respective of the culture visited and are highly sustainable and responsible.
-With a lot of information available and discussed prior to departure and during the experience, travellers are aware of their impact and can make more informative decisions during their trip.
+With a lot of information available, that is also discussed prior to departure and during the experience, travellers are aware of their impact and can make more informative decisions during their trip.

 Or, alternatively, if you wish to travel without an organisation, do your research and consider how far your impact will go.
 What may be a little discomfort for you may support a small family as opposed to a big conglomerate.
 It pays to do your research.
 BackpackerBible.org is a brilliant online resource that provides insightful and responsible tips when travelling solo.

 Education is the keyword here.
-It’s the keyword with any issue I write and discuss on this blog.
+It’s the keyword with any issue involving development and human rights concerns.
 When we know better, we can do better.
-If you want a holiday that meets similar experiences to what you are comfortable with at home, then maybe the United States is the best fit for you.
+If you want a holiday that meets similar experiences to what you are comfortable with at home, then maybe a country that already holds the same Western values and expectations is the best fit for you.

-It’s time we cut the bullshit and address our entitlement.
+It’s time we looked beyond ourselves and address our entitlement.